-The MC68HC05F4 is a member of the M68HC05 family of HCMOS microcomputers.
-In addition to 4K bytes of ROM, the MC68HC05F4 contains 256 bytes of RAM and 256 bytes of EEPROM.
-The on-board features of this device make it particularly suited to highly integrated and cost effective telephone handsets.
-The timer and DTMF generator allow for both pulse and tone dialling; in addition to telephone set-up parameters and features such as last number redial, the EEPROM can typically store up to 12 telephone numbers of 20 digits, even after power has been removed from the circuit; the keyboard interrupt facility permits a direct interface to a telephone keypad.
-In addition to the high level of integration achieved, careful attention has also been paid to the low-power and low-voltage performance of the MC68HC05F4, which is of major importance in many telecommunications applications.
+The MC68HC05F12 is a member of the M68HC05 family of HCMOS microcomputers.
+Its memory configuration comprises 12K bytes of ROM, 384 bytes of RAM and 256 bytes of EEPROM.
+The on-board features of this device make it particularly suitable for use in highly integrated telephone handsets; the timer and DTMF generator allow for both pulse and tone dialling and, in addition to telephone set-up parameters and features such as last number redial, the EEPROM can typically store up to 12 telephone numbers of 20 digits, even after power has been removed from the circuit.
+Other features of the MC68HC05F12 include the LCD circuit which can drive up to 128 segments of an LCD display.
+A high level of integration has been achieved on the MC68HC05F12, and careful attention has been paid to its low-power and low-voltage performance, a major consideration in many telecommunications applications.